 Semrush offers 4 different options for intersection types:

 - All keywords – view every keyword that the entered domains are ranking for in Google’s top 100.

 - Keywords Unique to the first domain – see the keywords that the first domain ranks for but the second does not.

 - Common keywords – view all the keywords that both domains have rankings for in Google’s top 100 results.

-- Unique keywords – view the keywords that are unique to each domain and not shared by any of the other sites.
+- Unique keywords – view the keywords unique to each domain and not shared by any of the other sites.

-You can also, use the filters to further refine the keywords.
-For example, find keywords with volume > 100
+You can also, use the filters to refine the keywords further.
+For example, find keywords with a volume > 100

-From here, you can create a list of keywords that make sense for your business.
-You can also export them using the SEMrush export feature (Top right) and then import it to your keyword management tool.
+You can create a list of keywords that make sense for your business.
+You can also export them using the Semrush export feature (Top right) and then import them to your keyword management tool.

 Tip: Filtering at this stage is essential, and you should also check for search intent to ensure if that keyword is valuable or not in today’s time.

 Ahrefs is another popular SEO tool, and they offer beginner-friendly keyword gap analysis.
 One of my SEO friends, Robbie Richard, has created this video showing how you can use the Ahrefs Keyword gap analysis tool:

 Ahrefs interface is beginners friendly and easier to use for even novices.
 By the way, you can learn more about Ahrefs in my detailed Ahrefs review.